 Growing-up in a home where community engagement and civic leadership was a part of everyday life, I learned at a young age that it is not enough to sit on the sidelines and let government happen to you.
 A commitment to lead and the privilege of representing a community is about ensuring everyone has a voice in shaping the public policies governing our lives.

-Voters re-elected Phil Serna to serve a second term on the Sacramento County Board Supervisors in June 2014.
+Voters re-elected Phil Serna to serve a third term on the Sacramento County Board Supervisors in June 2018.

 Phil grew up in Sacramento’s Curtis Park neighborhood and attended local schools.
 The son of Sacramento’s first Latino mayor, Joe Serna, Jr., Phil developed an appreciation for public service at a very young age.
 His respect for his family’s humble beginnings and their efforts working with Cesar Chavez to secure rights for farm workers also shaped Phil’s desire to serve.

 After completing his undergraduate studies at California State University, Sacramento, Phil earned a master’s degree in city and regional planning from Cal Poly, San Luis Obispo, graduating with honors in 1994.
 Phil met his future wife Roxanna while attending graduate school and they now live in Sacramento’s North Natomas neighborhood.

 In addition to his service on the Board of Supervisors, Phil participates on a number of other boards and commissions, including: Chairing the Sacramento First 5 Commission, serving on the boards of Sacramento Regional Transit, Sacramento Area Flood Control Agency, Sacramento Metropolitan Air Quality Management District, Sacramento Solid Waste Authority, and Sacramento Library Authority, just to name a few.
 In February 2013, he was appointed by Governor Edmund G. Brown Jr. to serve on the California Air Resources Board.
 The California State Senate Rules Committee unanimously confirmed his appointment a year later.